-People who are ineligible for traditional LASIK because their corneas are too thin may be good candidates for Intralase LASIK.
+Some patients who were ineligible for traditional LASIK surgery because their corneas were too thin may be better candidates for Intralase LASIK.
 Intralase LASIK is also associated with fewer complications than traditional LASIK as a laser is used to create the corneal flap, rather than a blade.
-The outer layer of the cornea experiences no trauma, and the procedure is painless.
+The outer layer of the cornea experiences no trauma, and the procedure is relatively painless.

 Recovery after Intralase LASIK is similar to that after traditional LASIK, with a few exceptions.
 Following Intralase LASIK, you may experience some eye irritation for up to two days, and it may take a little longer to recover good vision.
 However, there is a lower incidence of dry eyes, corneal complications, and re-operations with Intralase LASIK than with traditional LASIK.